Raiondesu/intl-schematic/packages/core/README.md

 <p align="center">

-A tiny library (1kb, zero-dependency) that allows to localize and format strings with infinitely expandable functionality.
+A tiny framework-agnostic i18n library (1kb, zero-dependency) that allows to localize and format strings with infinitely expandable functionality.

 </p>